 (Non-rice grains and legumes are not considered safe starches due to higher concentrations of lectins and other antinutrients.
 And, even though they do contain some starch, sugary root veggies like carrots and beets are in a separate category!)

 So, what are the benefits?
 According to proponents of safe starches, consuming adequate amounts of these foods help meet our physiological glucose needs, supports thyroid health, supplies a range of micronutrients, and can help us maintain adequate mucus production to lubricate our eyes, mouth, and intestines (mucus is made from glycoproteins, which can get broken down for gluconeogenesis when our carbohydrate intake is extremely low).
 The typical recommendation is about a pound of cooked safe starch per day, or about 400-500 calories’ worth.
-This is consistent with healthy ranges of carbohydrate intake, amounting to about 100-125g (see How many carbs should you eat?).
+This is consistent with healthy ranges of carbohydrate intake, amounting to about 200g (see The Case for More Carbs: Insulin’s Non-Metabolic Roles in the Human Body and How many carbs should you eat?).